Dr. Siddhartha Shankar Joarder

 Peter Singer’s opinion, “the world is not nearly so bad”, I believe, is not entirely tenable because it depends on the environment where people grows within.
 To increase the level of morality culture of patience and non-greediness must be recounted.
 A cultural revolution thus can definitely impede the trends of kleptomania and others.
 To quote from Einstein, “It seems to me that the idea of a personal God is an anthropological concept which I cannot take seriously.
 I also cannot imagine some will or goal outside the human sphere...
 Science has been charged with undermining morality, but the charge is unjust.
 A man's ethical behavior should be based effectually on sympathy, education, and social ties”.

-Dr Siddhartha Shankar Joarder is Professor and Chairperson, Department of Philosophy, Jagannath University, Dhaka
+Dr. Siddhartha Shankar Joarder, Chairperson and Professor, Department of Philosophy, Jagannath University, Dhaka.